andrewcooke-isti/KeyVault-Secrets-Rotation-SignalRService-PowerShell/README.md

 	<PackageReference Include="Newtonsoft.Json" Version="12.0.2" />
       </ItemGroup>

+Thanks to Manjunatha N V from MS support for help with this.

 ## Permissions

 If you don't want to use managed identities, but instead do key rotation using